 Sweet, light and airy like cotton candy!
 Pastel pink is having a major moment that doesn’t seem to be going away anytime soon, and we’re not mad about it.
 This shade of pastel pink is as delicious as it looks.
 Traditionally associated with the nurseries for little girls, it’s acquired new associations in the modern design era.
 You’ll just as likely find men wearing polo shirts and ties in this cute, perky tone as you are to find it in living room pillows.

 Coral is a combination of the primary colors yellow and red, mixed with white.

 This is a color that evokes days lounging at the pool eating popsicles that were, let’s be real, way too sweet.
 This tone is cheerful and warm, kind of like a summer’s day!
 It has a nostalgic nature to it due to its popularity in art deco design, which makes it great for retro designs.

 4. Lilac (C8A2C8)

 Lilac is a combination of the primary colors red and blue with a big splash of white.

 There is no color more perfect for Easter egg-making than lilac, lavender, or pastel purple.
 It is a dreamy, soothing pastel tone.
 Synesthetes (folks for whom the stimulation of one sense, like sight, activates another, like smell) may argue the connection between lavender the scent and lavender the color is a strong one.
 It is, after all, one of the most calming plant oils!

 5. Mauve (B784A7)

-- Mauve is a combination of blue with a little bit of red and a bit of white.
+Mint green is a combination of blue, yellow, and a splash of white.